How to Improve Your Workflow for Correcting Translated UI Strings

 UI strings can be hard to translate.
-Correcting them—even harder.
+Correcting them—even more challenging.
 Oftentimes, your quality assurance specialists need to go through the entire spreadsheet several times to make sure they don’t miss anything.

 Equally tiring, since the initial translation might come from various sources spread across different tools, it becomes a headache trying to keep all the assets in order.
 Timelines can be an issue as well, especially when your team members work across geographies and time zones.

-If you’re familiar with this scenario, maybe it’s time to consider using a software localization platform for correcting translated UI strings workflow a breeze.
+If you're familiar with this scenario, maybe it’s time to consider using a software localization platform for creating a workflow to correct translated UI strings in a breeze.
 Here’s why:

 Better translation management